The 29 Best TV Shows about Hockey

 TV shows about hockey

-At first glance, you might think that MVP: The Secret Lives of Hockey Wives was a reality show along the grain of The Real Housewives, but don’t be fooled – it’s completely scripted!
+At first glance, you might think that MVP: The Secret Lives of Hockey Wives was a reality show along the lines of The Real Housewives, but don’t be fooled – it’s completely scripted!

 The team at the center of the show is the Mustangs, who we meet right after the death of their captain and star.
 In the wake of such a tragedy, the players are met with many changes that don’t always go over well – especially when a rookie is suddenly brought on board.

-Sadly, MVP: The Secret Lives of Hockey Wives was canceled after just one season due to high production costs and ratings just not reaching what they wanted.
+Sadly, MVP: The Secret Lives of Hockey Wives was canceled after just one season due to high production costs and weak ratings.

 Keep Your Head Up, Kid: The Don Cherry Story, CBC Television (2010)